chestnzu1/BMC/README.md

 ```
 ## Co-expression network construction
 We used prognostic-hallmark genes of breast cancer to construct the network.The full breast cancer FPKM values data can be found at https://fairdomhub.org/data_files/4047.
 Prognostic-hallmark genes with log-transformed FPKM value belonging to GO1 to GO4 can be found at https://fairdomhub.org/assays/1392?graph_view=tree.
+We used the Rpackage WGCNA to construct the co-expression network with aforementioned data(see [WGCNA](https://github.com/chestnzu1/BMC/blob/main/WGCNA_FPKM)).
+Clusters were
+identified and export to cytoscape to find hub genes for each cluster.
+5 genes with the highest intra-modular connectivity in each module were designated as hub genes.